CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY• USA•GOALS•September.2019

 HOMEPAGES: ASSUMPTIONS|DARK|EMERGENCE| INFINITY|Inflation|Letter| REVIEW|Transformation

-by Bruce Camber, working draft, initiated on August 15, 2019
+by Bruce Camber, working draft, initiated in August 2019

 Related: Base-2, Dark, Lemaître, Questions, Structure, Subjects-Objects, Time, Transformation